zenstruck/browser/README.md

     // allows you to investigate the current state in the browser
     // (requires the env variable PANTHER_NO_HEADLESS=1)
     ->inspect()

+    // take a screenshot of the current browser state ->takeScreenshot('/path/to/image.png')
 ;
 ```